María Rachid: Biography

 She studied law at Universidad de Belgrano, Western Connecticut State University in the United States and Kennedy University, but did not graduate.

 In 1996 she founded La Fulana (Community Space for Women who Love Women), where she coordinated workshops for study and reflection on discrimination, self-esteem, homophobia, family and other health issues such as HIV/AIDS, violence, motherhood, STIs, cancer, etc.

 She was Coordinator of the Health, Press and Communication and Administration and Finance Areas of the Community Center.
 She designed rights and health campaigns for lesbians and bisexual women and participated in the elaboration of public policies and anti-discrimination bills that were presented to the most diverse administrative and legislative authorities.

-In 2006 she was one of the founders of the Argentinean Federation of Lesbians, Gays, Bisexuals and Trans (FALGBT), which brings together many sexual diversity organizations that campaign for the recognition of equal rights for LGBT people in Argentina.
+In 2006 she was one of the founders of the Federación Argentina de Lesbianas, Gays, Bisexuales y Trans (FALGBT), which brings together many sexual diversity organizations that campaign for the recognition of equal rights for LGBT people in Argentina.